 Resolute to drive a post-gender revolution, Spencer Badu founded Toronto-based label S.P.
 Badu in 2015 during his freshman year of college.
 Experimenting with clothing design, Badu taught himself the art of patternmaking and needlework before enrolling in design school, a move that would galvanize the formation of his unisex ready-to-wear label.
-Bauhaus movement, Badu takes a less-is--more approach to design, crafting ultramodern with subtle yet salient intricacies.
+A devotee of the Bauhaus movement, Badu takes a less-is--more approach to design, crafting ultramodern with subtle yet salient intricacies.
 Challenging society’s expectations of gendered clothing, the label’s collections are shaped to propagate liberty.
 Notes of masculinity and femininity are organically fused, large in black and white colorways, to elevate trousers with zippered details, convertible coats with inventive dimensions, cropped t-shirts and sweatshirts, and daringly cut shirts.
 The brand’s garments are meant to hang in a wardrobe that can be shared by lovers and friends alike.
-Badu’s creative force is driven by a need to express his point of view through tailoring the gender-free world he wants to inhabit.
+A nonconformist by nature, Badu’s creative force is driven by a need to express his point of view through tailoring the gender-free world he wants to inhabit.

 To find out more and learn how to opt out, please visit our